-When it comes to weight loss, how often have we heard the phrase “calories in, calories out” to describe the best way to lose weight?
-While calorie intake does matter, remember that your body is physiologically complex, so it’s not quite that black and white.
-Genetics, unique metabolism, stress, and sleep can all impact how easily someone can lose weight.
+When it comes to weight loss, calorie intake does matter, but it’s not quite that black and white.
+Nutritional balance beyond calories, family and health history, hormones, stress, and sleep can all impact how easily someone can lose weight.

 Read on to learn more about how high blood sugar, insulin resistance, and weight are interconnected.